-For proof that the coronavirus pandemic is wreaking havoc on economic as well as public health institutions, look no further than the mortgage market: Although mortgage rates have been bouncing around at record or near-record low levels for a number of weeks now, the newest data shows that the the benchmark 30-year fixed mortgage rate shot up by roughly 30 basis points (that’s 0.3 of a percentage point) in the space of a week.
+For proof that the coronavirus pandemic is wreaking havoc on economic as well as public health institutions, look no further than the mortgage market: mortgage rates have been bouncing around at record or near-record low levels for a number of weeks now, with the benchmark 30-year fixed mortgage rate shooting up by roughly 30 basis points (that’s 0.3 of a percentage point) in the space of a week.
 “It’s the most significant jump in history,” says Thomas Forker, senior vice president at Bryn Mawr Trust.

 Is Now the Right Time to Refinance Your Mortgage?